 Take note that insurers typically do not cover intentional damage or loss due to negligence.
 For instance, if you start a fire in your right mind and burn down your condo to receive compensation, the insurance company will deny your claim.
 Similarly, if an appliance causes water damage over time due to maintenance issues, the insurance provider will deny your claim citing negligence.

-The following are some of the condo insurance exclusions:
+The following are some of the condo insurance exclusions in Florida:

 - Intentional acts